vishalpopat8/Drive_Test/README.md

 Website Link :- https://drive-test.onrender.com/

 # Features
-**Sign Up/Login**: Users can create an account as Driver/Admin/Examiner from the login page with the following validations.
+**Sign Up/Login**: Users can create an account as Driver/Admin/Examiner from the login page with the provided validations.

 1. **Driver Features**:
   Profile information input.